Kamania/shopping-list/readMe.md

 4. Push your branch to your fork.
 5. Create a pull request to the main repository.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact
-If you have any questions or suggestions, feel free to contact us at [your-email@example.com].
+If you have any questions or suggestions, feel free to contact us at [kamaniajoseph@gmail.com].

 Happy shopping!